 So.
 With a steely resolve to NOT make eye contact with ANYONE, I quietly resigned to reading my novel (Handle With Care-Jodi Picoult), and kept hating the guy who stole my phone.

 Come dinner-time, I’m trying to eat like I’m invisible, bothering no one at all.
 But one of the 50+ fatties tries helping me take my supper out without drenching myself in all the oils my mom so lovingly cooks her food in.
 He does it very cheerily, and I mumble a vague thanks.

 Everything after that was fine.
 Not.

 It was around 11 in the night, everyone had gone to bed, uncomfortably/comfortably (depending on their girth).
 I was on the lower berth, and the cheery fat balding 50+ guy was across me.
 I don’t know what woke me up suddenly at that time.
-I blearily looked around, and O_O
+I blearily looked around, and my blood turned to ice.

 You know that pull-out food tray kinda thing trains have?
 The one in between two opposite berths?
 Yeah, that guy’s arm was on it.
 And I’m wondering *who even does this?
 What joy does one get stretching limbs like this?
 This is very odd.
 Should I be worried?*

 Let me tell you, my eyes are pretty large.
 And when I’m tense, they can rival those of a squid.
 So picture this.
 A tense young woman lying down, sheets pulled up to her eyes.
 A CREEPY AS FUCK fat balding 50+ guy almost reaching out to her face from a berth that’s barely 4 feet away.
 Darkness all around.